abuubaida01/Car_Price_Prediction/README.md

 # **CARWAR.COM**

 ## Introduction.
-- This Project is base on PAKWHEELS.COM dataset, which I have downloaded from Kaggel.
+- This Project is based on PAKWHEELS.COM dataset, which I have downloaded from Kaggel.

 ## Model.
 - I made a Notebook with these steps: